Polish government plans referendum asking if voters want 'thousands of illegal immigrants' | Politics

 Mateusz Morawiecki announced the referendum question in a new video published on social media.
 It indicated that his party, Law and Justice, is seeking to use migration in its election campaign, a tactic that helped it take power in 2015.

-Poland is hosting more than a million Ukrainian refugees, who are primarily white and Christian, but officials have long made clear that they consider Muslims and others from different cultures to be a threat to the nation's cultural identity and security.
+Poland currently hosts more than a million Ukrainian refugees, who are primarily white and Christian, but officials have long made clear that they consider Muslims and others from different cultures to be a threat to the nation's cultural identity and security.

 EU interior ministers in June endorsed a plan to share out responsibility for migrants entering Europe without authorisation, the root of one of the bloc's longest-running political crises.

-The 27 EU nations have bickered ever since over which countries should take responsibility for people arriving without authorisation, and whether other members should be obliged to help them cope.
+The 27 EU nations have bickered ever since over which countries should take responsibility for people arriving without authorization, and whether other members should be obliged to help them cope.

-Initially Poland was neither an entry country nor a destination country for migrants and refugees.

 Poland responded by building a large wall on its border.
 It has recently increased its military presence on the border fearing an uptick in migration and other possible instability.